larsimmisch/pyalsaaudio/README.md

 # Installation

-Note: the wrappers link with the alsasound library alsa (from the alsa-lib package).
-Verify that this is installed by looking for /usr/lib/libasound.so before building.
-The libasound development files are also neccesary.
-On debian and derivatives, this is achieved by installing the `alsalib-dev` package.
+*Note:* the wrappers need the ALSA library and headers.
+The installation of these varies from distribution to distribution.

+On Debian or Ubuntu, make sure to install `linasound2-dev`.
+On Arch, install `alsa-lib`.
+When in doubt, search your distribution for a package that contains `libasound.so` and `asoundlib.h`.

-Naturally you also need to use a kernel with proper ALSA support.
+Naturally you also need to use a kernel with ALSA support.

 To install, execute the following:
 ```